danielhaim1/ImageClassifier.js/README.md

 ## Size

-The image dimensions are determined by the natural dimensions of the image and convereted to a human readable size to be used for styling purposes.
+The image dimensions are determined by the natural dimensions of the image and converted to a human-readable size to be used for styling purposes.

 The size is derived from the pixel size of the image, not the file size.